How to Bleed a Furnace in 8 Steps for More Efficient Heating

 Proper maintenance of your home's heating system is essential to ensure it runs efficiently and effectively.
 One aspect of maintenance is bleeding your furnace, which helps to maintain its functionality.
 Let’s walk through how to bleed a furnace, why and when it's necessary, and some step-by-step instructions for both DIY enthusiasts and those considering hiring a professional.

-Bleeding a furnace, also known as "bleeding the lines" or "purging the system," refers to the process of removing trapped air from the heating system.
-Air can accumulate in the furnace's pipes, causing reduced heating efficiency or even complete HVAC system failure.
-This may lead to incurring the costs to install a new furnace.
+Bleeding a furnace, also known as "bleeding the lines" or "purging the system," refers to the process of removing trapped air and old oil from the heating system.
+Air can accumulate in the furnace's pipes, causing reduced heating efficiency or even complete HVAC system failure (which means you’d have to shell out for the cost of a new furnace).
+Plus, you need to get rid of the old oil to make room for the new, clean oil that’s used as fuel for your furnace to do its job.

 Angi Tip